 Facilitation and Support

-Laura was born in Australia and has been living in the Sacred Valley for over seven years.
+Laura was born in Australia and has been living in the Sacred Valley for a decade.
 Many of her favourite paths have been up very steep hills in the Andean mountains or “apus.”

 Passionate about nature, it seems fitting that the medicine Laura has worked the most is “Huachuma,” the sacred grandfather San Pedro cactus.